WHO chief says he is on way to China to confer on virus, boost response

-GENEVA (Reuters) - The World Health Organization’s director-general said late on Sunday he was on his way to Beijing to confer with Chinese officials and health experts about the coronavirus outbreak.
+GENEVA, Jan 26 (Reuters) - The World Health Organisation’s director-general said late on Sunday he was on his way to Beijing to confer with Chinese officials and health experts about the coronavirus outbreak.

 In a tweet, Tedros Adhanom Ghebreyesus said he wanted to “strengthen our partnership” with China “in providing further protection against the outbreak”.
 Chinese authorities say it has infected 2,051 people and killed 56.